Parents: Tools to Help Your Teen Resist Using Their Phone While Driving

 This fast-paced way of life has manifested itself in dangerous driving behavior, according to a study by Liberty Mutual Insurance and SADD (Students Against Destructive Decisions).

-Almost half (48 percent) of teens reported texting more when alone in the car.
-A third (34 percent) admitted to taking their eyes off the road when an app notification came in, and the majority (88 percent) who considered themselves to be ‘safe’ drivers reported using apps at the wheel.
+Nearly half of teens reported texting more when alone in the car.
+One-third admitted to taking their eyes off the road when an app notification came in, and the majority (88%) who considered themselves to be “safe” drivers reported using apps while behind the wheel.

 Sometimes, basic solutions are the most effective.
 Below, we highlight some everyday reasons your teen might pick up their phone while driving and give simple solutions – the tools your teen needs – to address these.